What exactly do I resist? Avoid? Battle with? Struggle with?

 “If you are struggling with what you should be writing, look at your scraps,” she says.

-Back at my desk, I sit down and pull the paper snowballs out of the trash can.
-I dust off an unfinished essay that was demoted to the lower drawer I never touch.
+Back at my desk, I sit down and pull the paper snowballs out of the trash.
+I dust off an unfinished essay that was demoted to the lower drawer I rarely open.

 I hear Lerner's advice continue: “Whatever you do, I beg you not to look at the bestseller lists.”